dad98253/maxmindtest/README.md

 A program to load maxmind csv files and verify them against the MaxMind GeoIP binary database.

 The program also has the ability to filter the files based on country code and produce iptables or ufw output appropriate for GeoIP filtering at a linux firewall.
+It also has an (untest) output format for BSD pf tables.

 The filter is conservative, in that it will block all IP addresses associated with the specified
 country: The Maxmind database has three country fields associated with each IP address: "country",